finocchiaro-classes/csci-1090-f25-ps0/README.md

 **Reminder:** To receive full credit you must

 * Complete the course survey (Part 1).
-* Post a message on Slack (Part 2).
-* Put the screenshot showing that you used the interpreter in IDLE (Part 6).
+* Put the screenshot showing that you used the interpreter in IDLE (Part 5).
-* Edit the `ps0.py` file in this directory (as described in Part 7).
+* Edit the `ps0.py` file in this directory (as described in Part 6).
-* Put your personal PDF slide in this directory (Part 8).
+* Put your personal PDF slide in this directory (Part 7).
-* Commit this entire directory to GitHub Classroom (Part 9).
+* Commit this entire directory to GitHub Classroom (Part 8).

-**All components of this problem set are due by Friday, January 19, by 11:59pm Boston time.**
+**All components of this problem set are due by Friday, August 29, by 11:59pm Boston time.**

 ---